 After power up, a Master Reset operation must be performed by providing a LOW pulse to MRS1 and MRS2 simultaneously.
-Afterwards, the FIFO1 memory of the IDT723626/723636/723646 undergoes a complete reset by taking its associated Master Reset (MRS1) input LOW for at least four Port A Clock (CLKA) and four Port B Clock (CLKB) LOW-to-HIGH transitions.
+Afterwards, the FIFO1 memory of the IDT72V3626/72V3636/72V3646 undergoes a complete reset by taking its associated Master Reset (MRS1) input LOW for at least four Port A Clock (CLKA) and four Port B Clock (CLKB) LOW-to-HIGH transitions.
 The FIFO2 memory undergoes a complete reset by taking its associated Master Reset (MRS2) input LOW for at least four Port A Clock (CLKA) and four Port C Clock (CLKC) LOW-to-HIGH transitions.
 The Master Reset inputs can switch asynchronously to the clocks.
-A Master Reset initializes the associated read and write pointers to the first location of the memory and forces the Full/Input Ready flag (FFA/IRA, FFC/IRC) LOW, the Empty/Output Ready flag (EFA/ORA, EFB/ ORB) LOW, the Almost-Empty flag (AEA, AEB) LOW, and the Almost-Full flag (AFA, AFC) HIGH.
+A Master Reset initializes the associated read and write pointers to the first location of the memory and forces the Full/Input Ready flag (FFA/IRA, FFC/IRC) LOW, the Empty/Output Ready flag (EFA/ORA, EFB/ ORB) LOW, the Almost-Empty flag (AEA, AEB) LOW and the Almost-Full flag (AFA, AFC) HIGH.
 A Master Reset also forces the associated Mailbox Flag (MBF1, MBF2) of the parallel mailbox register HIGH.
-After a Master Reset, the FIFO's Full/Input Ready flag is set HIGH after two Write clock cycles.
+After a Master Reset, the FIFO's Full/Input Ready flag is set HIGH after two Write Clock cycles.
 Then the FIFO is ready to be written to.

-A LOW-to-HIGH transition on a FIFO1 Master Reset (MRS1, MRS2) input latches the value of the Big-Endian (BE) input for determining the order by which bytes are transferred through ports B and C. It also latches the values of the Flag Select (FS0, FS1) and Serial Programming Mode (SPM) inputs for choosing the Almost-Full and Almost-Empty offset programming mode.
+ALOW-to-HIGH transition on the FIFO1 Master Reset (MRS1) input latches the value of the Big-Endian (BE) input for determining the order by which bytes are transferred through Ports B and C. It also latches the values of the Flag Select (FS0, FS1) and Serial Programming Mode (SPM) inputs for choosing the Almost-Full and Almost-Empty offset programming method.

-ALOW-to-HIGH transition on the FIFO2 Master Reset (MRS2) clears the flag offsetregisters of FIFO2 (X2, Y2).
-ALOW-to-HIGH transition on the FIFO2 Master Reset input (MRS2) latches the value of the Big-Endian (BE) input for Ports B and C and also latches the values of the Flag Select (FS0, FS1) and Serial Programming Mode (SPM) inputs for choosing the Almost-Full and Almost-Empty offset programming method (for details see Table 1, Flag Programming, and Almost-Empty and Almost-Full Flag Offset Programming section).
+A LOW-to-HIGH transition on the FIFO2 Master Reset (MRS2) clears the flag offset registers of FIFO2 (X2, Y2).
+A LOW-to-HIGH transition on the FIFO2 Master Reset (MRS2) together with the FIFO1 Master Reset input (MRS1) latches the value of the Big-Endian (BE) input for Ports B and C and also latches the values of the Flag Select (FS0, FS1) and Serial Programming Mode (SPM) inputs for choosing the Almost-Full and Almost-Empty offset programming method (for details see Table 1, Flag Programming, and Almost-Empty and Almost-Full flag offset programming section).
 The relevant Master Reset timing diagrams can be found in Figure 4 and 5.